nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 used by `FridgeFriend`, and stored inside the `Exceptions` component.
 All exceptions extend from the Java default `Exception` class.
 They only differ with regard to the throwable error message.
-The `Exceptions` component currently consists of eleven (11) custom Exceptions, as of v2.0:
+The `Exceptions` component currently consists of eleven (11) custom Exceptions:

 Among these eleven custom exceptions, the `Exceptions` component can generally be classified into three broad categories: